The Making Of Clubhouse

 Click to read full prompt

 It started at 10pm with a single prompt.
-Within two hours, the first Clubhouse prototype was running — project navigation, agent management with sleeping mascots, a working terminal, file browser with markdown preview, Monaco editor with syntax highlighting, agent status hooks, and a multi-project home dashboard.
+Within two hours, the first Clubhouse prototype was running — project navigation, agent management with sleep/wake controls, a working terminal, file browser with markdown preview, Monaco editor with syntax highlighting, agent status hooks, and a multi-project home dashboard.

 An Electron app running with project navigation, an agent list, and a live Claude Code session inside it.